ytiffx/Project_1/README.md

 Look for insights that could help in understanding the factors influencing airfare pricing for these specific routes.
 By conducting this analysis, we aim to provide stakeholders with a clear and concise overview of how average fares vary across different arrival cities from Los Angeles throughout the year 2018.
 The results may contribute valuable information for decision-making in the airline industry or for travelers considering specific routes.

+#..................................................................................

 # Research Question 3
+This question focus on analyze the impact of the distance between airports, and the number of passengers an specifict airline routes on the fares.

+From the clean DataFrame, create a new DataFrame with only columns "Year","quarter", "Departure_city", "Arrival_city", "Non_stop_Miles", "passengers", "fare".
+After that, plot the scatter plot with x-axis is the number of passengers and the y-axis is the fares.
+Plot the regression line and calculate the correlation number between the number of passengers and fares.
+Similar to previous scatter plot and line plot, plot the scatter plot with x-axis is the distance (miles) and the y-axis is the fares.
+Plot the regression line and calculate the correlation number between the distance and fares.

+Then analyze the relationship between the number of passengers versus fares and the distance between airports versus fares based on their correlation number.

+#................................................................................................
 # Research Question 4
 wanted to look at fare variability so from the clean dataframe The columns of interest are Quarter, Arrival_city, and Fare